Skip to content

 • Zepbound is tirzepatide for obesity and weight management.

-So if an English-language article is comparing obesity options for an American patient, the correct brand comparison is Wegovy versus Zepbound, not "Wegovy versus Mounjaro for weight loss."
+So when an English-language article lines up obesity options for an American patient, the right brand comparison is Wegovy versus Zepbound — not "Wegovy versus Mounjaro for weight loss."

 Lilly's own current U.S. language is explicit: Mounjaro is approved to improve blood sugar in people with type 2 diabetes, and "Mounjaro is not a weight loss drug."
 Zepbound is the obesity product.

-That matters here because oral Wegovy changes the obesity conversation most when readers compare it against two injectable paths:
+It lands here because oral Wegovy reshapes the obesity conversation most when you stack it against two injectable paths:

 U.S. obesity optionBrandMoleculeNotes that matter